Skyrora: Skyrora XL

-The Skyrora XL is a three-stage orbital launch vehicle under development with nine hydrogen peroxide–kerosene engines of the same type used in Skylark L. The first flight will take place no earlier than 2026.
+The Skyrora XL is a three-stage orbital launch vehicle under development with nine hydrogen peroxide–kerosene engines of the same type used in Skylark L. The first flight is expected in 2027.
 It is expected that the rocket will be able to bring a payload of 315 kg to a Sun-synchronous or Polar orbit.

 Skyrora has successfully tested a final stage rocket engine in its first stationary ground-firings.
 In April 2021, the company successfully tested the upper stage of the Skyrora XL rocket and completed a static fire test in its engine development complex in Fife.
 Hot-fire tests of the first stage were scheduled to take place no earlier than late 2024.

 In October 2021, the company signed a multi-launch agreement with SaxaVord Spaceport to launch the Skyrora XL from that location.
 Skyrora also has an agreement with the Canadian launch provider Maritime Launch Services to launch Skyrora XL from Spaceport Nova Scotia.